Juan Fernández Islands

 Best Time to Visit

-The best time to visit the Juan Fernández Islands is during the summer months of December to March.
-The weather is mild and pleasant, with temperatures ranging from 20 to 25 degrees Celsius.
-This is also the breeding season for many bird species, making it an ideal time for birdwatching enthusiasts.
-However, it’s important to note that the islands can be subject to strong winds and occasional rain showers, so it’s recommended to pack accordingly.
+The ideal time to visit is during the summer months from December to March.
+The weather is mild, with temperatures ranging from 20 to 25 degrees Celsius.
+This period also coincides with the breeding season for many bird species, making it a prime time for birdwatching.
+However, be prepared for strong winds and occasional rain showers.

 How to Get There